German7463/connectors/external-import/vysion/README.md

-# External Ingestion Template Connector
+# OPENCTI Vysion Connector - External import

 <!--
 General description of the connector